eholzbach/blog/content/blog/syslog-and-elk.md

 With this setup I retained the ability to do longer maintenance downstream.
 I can issue rolling restarts of elasticsearch without dropping the cluster.
 I've configured rsyslogd clients with a local queue and forward with tcp.
 I prefer to put a little bit of pressure across the fleet instead of a single process having to buffer the collective queue.
 This enables me to stop the centralized rsyslog ingest process with  data buffered client side until availability is restored.

-Flexiable solution implemented.
+Flexible solution implemented.
 Check the box.
 Walk away.